Mayiladuthurai: Agriculture

 The economy of Mayiladuthurai is primarily agricultural.
-Mayiladuthurai is known for its fertile lands due to its location in the Kaveri Delta.
-Paddy (rice) is the main crop, which is being cultivated in more than 90% of the net agriculture area.
+Mayiladuthurai has fertile soils due to its location in the Kaveri Delta.
+Paddy (rice) is the main crop, which is being cultivated in more than 90% of the agricultural area.
 Apart from paddy, crops such as coconuts, groundnuts, various pulses, gingelly (sesame), sugarcane, and cotton are also cultivated in the region.
-These agricultural products contribute significantly to the local economy and are integral to the farming practices in the area.
+These agricultural products contribute significantly to the local economy.

 Pathiri mango is a mango variety introduced and grown in Mayiladuthurai around the Mayiladuthurai district.
-The name Pathiri is a contraction of the Tamil word Pathiriyar, which is usually translated as Priest in English.
+The name Pathiri is a contraction of the Tamil word pathiriyar, which is usually translated as "priest" in English.
 The mango type was initially planted by Rev. Ochs, a German pastor and Christian missionary of the Tamil Evangelical Lutheran Church in Koranad, Mayiladuthurai.
-Pathiri mango possesses a distinctive aroma and a delightful taste.

 Industry

 The SIDCO industrial park in Mayiladuthurai, established in 2009 on 12.56 acres, located in Kulichar, Mayiladuthurai, supports small-scale industries, boosting employment.
 It hosts 31 operational units as of 2024.
 It fosters local entrepreneurship with subsidies such as 25% on capital and 20% on electricity for five years.
 Industries include biofuel, cement products, and food processing.
 Its growth reflects rising interest in agriculturally-based ventures.
 Confectioneries, printing presses, vehicle manufacturing units, and rice mills are the major industries in Mayiladuthurai.
-Industrial workers form barely 27.14 percent of the town's population.
+Industrial workers form 27.14 percent of the town's population as of 2011.